Skip to main content

 Two different days at the Liverpool Telescope

-Because the weather is so important, patience is very important in observational astronomy, but there are a few things that might help you to understand why you might not be lucky with your observations:
+Here are a few things that might help you to understand why you might not be lucky with your observations:

 • Seeing: "Seeing" is what astronomers call the "blurring" of astronomical pictures by the atmosphere.
 The amount of blurring changes and observations that need the sharpest possible images can only be done at certain times.
 The telescope measures the quality of the seeing all the time, so it will take observations that need to be good only when conditions are right.
 This means that requests which ask for the best conditions have more competition in the "ranking", whereas if the poorer quality is OK, then it is easier for the telescope to fit the observation in.

 • Long vs Short: Observations that take a long time to carry out are harder for the telescope to fit in than those that are quick.
-So observations with long exposure times or several observations taken together (like those for 3-Colour images might take longer to get observed.
+So observations with long exposure times, or several observations taken together (like those for 3-Colour images), might take longer to get observed.

 What can I do if my observation was not completed?